- Dr Mark Smith

 Topics interested in supervising

-I would be interested in supervising PhD students in the areas of residential child care, social pedagogy, social work ethics or organisational cultures in social work.
+I would be interested in supervising PhD students in the areas of residential child care, social pedagogy, social work ethics, organisational cultures in social work or moral panics or related subjects.